 destroying your property

-*If you are currently a domestic violence victim, get help from your local domestic violence shelter.
+If you are currently a domestic violence victim, get help from the local domestic violence shelter.
 Shelters provide safety planning, temporary shelter, legal advocacy, counseling, and other services.
-To find the program nearest you, call Domestic Violence Hotline: 1-800-562-6025.
+To find the program nearest you, call the National Domestic Violence Hotline: 1.800.799.7233.